FoleyLab/wptherml/docs/quickstart.rst

 Quickstart Guide
 =============================

-Once all dependencies are installed, you may perform a developmental install by typing the following command from the top-level wptherml directory:

-`pip install -e .`
+This is a quick guide for setting up a conda environment with all dependencies necessary and recommended for WPTherml, and for a development install of WPTherml.
+If you are unfamiliar with conda and/or conda environments, take a few minutes to watch
+`this short video for Windows users <https://youtu.be/XCvgyvBFjyM>`_, `this short video for Mac users <https://youtu.be/OH0E7FIHyQo>`_, or `this short video for Linux users <https://youtu.be/Avx_FYdFBcc>`_.
+You can find miniconda installers and instructions for Mac (intel and M1), Windows, and Linux `here <https://docs.conda.io/en/latest/miniconda.html>`_.

 Dependencies
 **************
 You need to install `numpy`, `scipy`, and `pip`.
 We recommend `matplotlib`, `jupyter`, and `pytest`.

-You may use the `wptherml.yml <https://github.com/FoleyLab/wptherml/edit/main/docs/quickstart.rst>`_
+You may use the `wptherml_env.yml <https://github.com/FoleyLab/wptherml/blob/main/wptherml_env.yml>`_
-to create a conda environment will these dependencies.

-name: wptherml

-dependencies:
-    - python>=3.7
-    - pip>=19.0
-    - numpy
-    - scipy
-    - matplotlib
-    - jupyter
-    - pytest

-To create your conda environment (called `wptherml` based on the name above), type
+to create a conda environment with these dependencies.
+This yaml file is located in the top-level wptherml directory, so to create your conda environment (called `wptherml` based on the name above), you can type the following command from the top-level wptherml directory:

 `conda env create -f wptherml.yml`

-Activate this environment *before* performing performing the development install by typing `conda activate wptherml`
+Activate this environment *before* by typing

+`conda activate wptherml`

+Development Install
+*******************
+After you have created and activated your wptherml environment, you can perform a ddevelopment install from the top-level wptherml directory by typing:

+`pip install -e .`

 Examples
 **********
-Check out the example scripts and notebooks in the /examples/ folder.
+Check out the example scripts and notebooks in the /examples/ folder `here <https://github.com/FoleyLab/wptherml/tree/main/examples>`_.